WildernessLabs/Documentation/docs/Meadow/Getting_Started/Deploying_Meadow/index.md

 ---
 layout: Meadow
-title: Deploy Meadow OS
+title: Meadow OS Deployment
-subtitle: Guides and documentation for Meadow
+subtitle: Flashing the Meadow with the latest OS via Device Firmware Upgrade (DFU).
 ---

-Your Meadow board needs an operating system installed before you can deploy applications.
-You'll need to flash the OS before using Meadow.
+When you receive your Meadow board, it will need to have the latest Meadow.OS uploaded, or _flashed_, to it.
+To do this, you'll need to:

-As well, Meadow OS updates are released, you will flash the latest version to your Meadow board.
-This step only needs to be done once per update of Meadow OS.
+ 1. Download the latest [Meadow.OS](https://www.wildernesslabs.co/downloads?f=/Meadow_Beta/MeadowOS.zip) files.

-The [Meadow OS](https://www.wildernesslabs.co/downloads?f=/Meadow_Beta/MeadowOS.zip) is distributed in two files: `Meadow.OS_Kernel.bin` and `Meadow.OS_Runtime.bin`.
+ 2. Put the device into Device Firmware Upgrade (DFU) mode.

-The first time you flash the Meadow OS to your board, you'll need to reboot Meadow and wait 20 minutes to allow Meadow to format the flash.
+ 3. Upload the files to the device.

-## Installing dfu-util
+## Step 1: Instal dfu-util

 We'll use the _dfu-util_ app to flash the firmware files to Meadow.